0cjs/sedoc/app/gitlab.md

 ### SSH Keys

-"[Deploy keys]" (SSH public keys) giving read-only or read-write access to all or specific projects may also be added; these are not associated with an account but are designed for use by applications.
+"[Deploy keys]" (SSH public keys) giving read-only or read-write access to all or specific projects may also be added.
+These are silently associated with the account that added the key; this is not displayed in the interface.
+Actions such as sending email on failures of pipelines triggered by that key will use the address set for that account.

 ### Access Tokens